 Kansas City, MO 64999

 Note that certain name change scenarios (e.g., a merger or conversion) may require a new EIN or a final tax return altogether.
-You should discuss these and other situations carefully with your CPA or tax advisor prior to submitting any name change requests.
+Once again, you should discuss these and other situations carefully with your CPA or tax advisor prior to submitting any name change requests.

-If you have changed your business’ name and have not yet filed (but are about to file) your company’s tax return, then you’re in luck—you should be able to notify the IRS right on the business’ tax return itself.
+If you have changed your business’ name and have not yet filed (but are about to file) your company’s tax return, then you’re in luck—you should (and I stress should) be able to notify the IRS right on the business’ tax return itself.

-How do I change a corporation name with the IRS?
+How do I change a Corporation’s name with the IRS?

-If you are organized as a corporation filing a current year return, you can inform the IRS of the name change by checking the name change box and filling in the necessary information on the Form 1120 (Line E, Box 3 for C-Corporations, or Line H, Box 2 for S-Corporations).
+If your business (as many of our clients are) is organized as a Corporation filing a current year return, you can inform the IRS of the name change by checking the name change box and filling in the necessary information on the Form 1120 (Line E, Box 3 for C-Corporations, or Line H, Box 2 for S-Corporations).

 How do I change a partnership or LLC name with the IRS?

 I’m a sole proprietor business owner.
-How do I notify the IRS of my business name change?
+How do I notify the IRS of my name change?

 Finally, business owners who are operating as sole proprietors will have to notify the IRS of the name change by letter to the address where they filed (or will be filing) their individual income tax return.